userfrosting/UserFrosting/README.md

 ### Data Sanitization and Validation

-UserFrosting provides a schema-based system for sanitizing and validating user data.
+UserFrosting uses the [Fortress](https://github.com/alexweissman/fortress) project to provide a schema-based system for sanitizing and validating user data.
 This schema consists of a simple JSON file, with rules for how each user-submitted field should be processed.
 The `HTTPRequestFortress` class handles backend sanitization and validation, while the `ClientSideValidator` class generates client-side validation rules compatible with the [FormValidation](http://formvalidation.io) Javascript plugin.

 We need a better interface for modifying permissions: